-Section 16(a) of the Securities Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership with the SEC, the AMEX and us.
-Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2011 our executive officers, directors and 10% stockholders, except as described below, complied with all applicable filing requirements under section 16(a).
-Due to an unintentional oversight by his staff, Mr. Harold C. Simmons filed a Form 4 that reported one late transaction by his wife.
-Ms. Manix filed a Form 4 that reported two late transactions.
+Section 16(a) of the Securities Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership with the SEC, the NYSE MKT and us.
+Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2012 our executive officers, directors and 10% stockholders complied with all applicable filing requirements under section 16(a).